locaal-ai/obs-backgroundremoval/docs/BUILDING-OPENSUSE.md

 NOTE: These instructions are unofficial and we will appreciate any pull requests to improve them.

-Please follow the steps to install obs-backgrounremoval plugin on OpenSUSE.
+Please follow the steps to install obs-backgroundremoval plugin on OpenSUSE.

 ### Install OBS